nugen-in/evals-public/domain/legal/AIBE/Evaluation-Report.md

 - Technical accuracy in section number references
 - Appropriate use of Indian legal terminology

-This comprehensive evaluation framework enables us to assess not only raw accuracy but also the model's deeper understanding of Indian legal principles, conventions, and reasoning patterns—critical factors for practical application in the Indian legal context.
+This comprehensive evaluation framework enables us to assess not only raw accuracy but also Court Easy AI's deeper understanding of Indian legal principles, conventions, and reasoning patterns—critical factors for practical application in the Indian legal context.

 ## Court Easy AI's Performance Analysis